-At DIGIT Lab, we explore and develop interdisciplinary sensing and computing solutions that address challenges arising from impacts of extreme events and climate changes on our civil infrastructure, urban systems, and hydrogeological environments.
+At DIGIT Lab, we address engineering challenges arising from impacts of extreme events and climate changes on our civil infrastructure, urban systems, and hydrogeological environments.

 - Resilience Quantification for Civil Infrastructure and Structures